Next plc: Next (Ireland), Next Germany, and further acquisitions

 In September 2018, the company's Irish operations profits were separated from Next plc.
 Next (Ireland) Ltd was formally established to focus on the distribution of products in its physical stores and its online store in the Republic of Ireland.
 At the same time, Next Germany was established.
 In November 2022, it was announced Next had acquired the London-headquartered furniture retailer, Made.com, which in the same month had gone into administration.
 In December 2022, the company entered into a joint venture with Tom Joule to buy The Joules Group out of administration for £34 million.
 Tom Joule retained 26% of the equity in the business.

 In March 2023, it was announced Next had acquired vintage fashion and homeware retailer Cath Kidston out of administration for £8.5 million.
 The acquisition meant Next had bought the brand name, domain names and intellectual property, but remaining stock was to be sold off by administrators and the four Cath Kidston stores (London, York, Ashford, and Cheshire Oaks) were to shut.
 According to research of the Helena Kennedy Center for International Justice, the Progressive Alliance of Socialists and Democrats in the European Parliament, and further institutions published in December 2023, the company makes use of forced labour of Uyghurs provided by the China-based supplier Beijing Guanghua Textile Group.

+In January 2026, it was announced that Next had acquired the British footwear retailer Russell & Bromley through a pre-pack insolvency process.
+The transaction involved the purchase of the brand and selected assets, with administrators continuing to assess the future of the retailer’s physical store estate.